There’s something about public speaking that’s both exciting…and terrifying.

 Fear of public speaking is one of the most commonly held phobias.
-There are many reasons for this, but the fact of the matter is, speaking in public is just scary.
 What if people don’t like your talk?
 What if they don’t like you?
 What if you freeze?
 What if you panic?
 What if you say something wrong?
-What if…?

-I believe that underlying our fear of public speaking is actually the fear of failure.
-Sure, the logistics of talking on stage are intimidating, but really, we’re afraid of doing a bad job and of people thinking poorly of us as a result.
+It’s believed that a fear of public speaking is actually the fear of failure.
+Sure, the logistics of talking in front of an audience are intimidating, but really, we’re afraid of doing a bad job and of people thinking poorly of us as a result.